Wilfrid Hodges' logic page

 Composition of meanings for a workshop at Duesseldorf in 2003.

 Necessity in mathematics was written for the Proceedings of a conference on Necessity and Contingency.
-But I can't get any confirmation that the Proceedings will appear.
 The paper was based on a review of the modal terminology in the first hundred pages of Birkhoff and Mac Lane, A Survey of Modern Algebra.
-The review contains more material, which I hope to report on soon.
+See the next item.

 Necessity in mathematics II.
 Slides for a talk at the 'Practice-based Philosophy of Logic and Mathematics' Workshop, Amsterdam, August-September 2009.
 The talk picks up some ideas from the preceding piece as evidence for the processes involved in understanding a mathematical textbook.
 A draft of the writeup 'Modality in mathematics' is here.